dms-vep/dms-vep-pipeline-3/homepage/README.md

 rm -f homepage/public/appendix.html
 ```

-These files will be replaced by the pipeline with the contents of your `docs/` directory.
+These files will be replaced with the contents of your `docs/` directory by the `Snakemake` pipeline.

 ### Modify the `.gitignore`

-You need to modify the `.gitignore` to ignore the files created by [VitePress](https://vitepress.dev/).
-Add the following lines if they're not already present.
+You need to modify the `.gitignore` to ignore certain files created by [VitePress](https://vitepress.dev/).
+Add the following lines to your `.gitignore` if they're not already present.

 ```bash
 node_modules/